leishanai/Deep_Learning_Ubuntu_18.04/ubuntu.md

     2. add ```eval `dircolors ~/.dir_colors/dircolors-solarized/dircolors.256dark` ``` to ```~/.bashrc``` and source ```~/.bashrc```.
 [Check here](https://github.com/seebi/dircolors-solarized)

 ## Intall sougou-pinyin
+Trust me, there is no decent way to install it.
 * Intall fcitx, run ```sudo apt install fcitx-bin``` and ```sudo apt install fcitx-table```
 * Download [sougou-pinyin](https://pinyin.sogou.com/linux/?r=pinyin) and double click .deb file to install it.
 * Reboot and click the small keyboard icon on the top right corner of the screen.
 Choose configure and you will see sougou-pinyin is already added.